-X. Provisions Pertaining to Institute of Public Safety Students
+XI.
+Provisions Pertaining to Institute of Public Safety Students

-In addition to the Student Code of Conduct, the College's Institute of Public Safety students who are enrolled in programs or courses regulated by the Florida Criminal Justice Standards and Training Commission are subject to the provisions of the Institute's Trainee Rules, Regulations, and Procedures booklet.
+In addition to the Student Code of Conduct, any Institute of Public Safety student who is enrolled in a program or course regulated by the Florida Criminal Justice Standards and Training Commission is subject to the provisions of the Institute's Trainee Rules, Regulations, and Procedures booklet.